 The English made some changes to their laws with the Defamation Act of 2013.
 While they did not flip the burden of proof, they did require plaintiffs to show that England is the proper jurisdiction to hear a case when the defendant does not live in England or Wales.
 That killed the worst of the libel tourists.

 Melania’s case benefitted from the fact that she sued an English publication in England.
 She is making quite an industry of holding Fleet Street’s feet to the fires of Her Majesty’s courts.
-In 2017, another England-based publication, The Daily Mail, paid Mrs. Trump almost $3 million for defamatory statements.We value your comments!
-Please weigh in on our comment section below.
+In 2017, another England-based publication, The Daily Mail, paid Mrs. Trump almost $3 million for defamatory statements.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com